 When choosing a spot for your butterfly garden, look for an area that receives a lot of sunlight and that adds some protection from the wind.

 First, you should check and find out what butterflies are native to your area before creating your butterfly gardens.
-Butterflies like to live in their natural habitat.
-This will tell you what host plants, nector plants and flowers will be most likely to attract them.
-However, butterflies use host plants and nectar plants they are accustomed to in their habitat for two reasons, to feed on and to lay eggs on.
+A plant habitat that is suitable in North America and the United States may not be suitable in Australia.
+Butterflies like to live in their natural plant habitat.
+This will tell you what host plants, nectar plants and flowers will be most likely to attract them.
+However, butterflies use host plants and nectar plants they are accustomed to in their plant habitat for two reasons, to feed on and to lay eggs on the plants.

 Butterfly larvae are caterpillars and most caterpillars feed on plant leaves.
 Many adult butterflies lay their eggs on the underside of leaves.
 When the eggs hatch, the larvae and caterpillars start feeding on the leaves immediately.

-Monarch butterflies tend to lay eggs on milkweed, while painted lady butterflies typically lay eggs on thistle.
+Take for example the Monarch butterfly vs the painted lady butterfly: Monarch butterflies tend to lay their eggs on milkweed, while painted lady butterflies typically lay eggs on thistle.
 Again, in order to decide what plants you want in your butterfly garden, you should first find out what butterflies are native to your area.
 It would also be wise to check to see what plants certain caterpillars feed on.

 Because both butterflies and larvae will be feeding on these plants, it’s very important that you do not use harsh chemicals on your plants or in your yard in order to protect the larvae and adult butterflies.
 Of course, you’ll likely have garden pests, but try to minimize the use of any pesticides that you use.
 Instead, try to only spray pesticides on problem areas, or better yet, use a natural pesticide, such as neem oil.